theforeman/foreman_maintain/README.md

 ### Features

-Before `foreman_maintain` starts, it takes the set of `features` definition and determines their pesence by running their `confine` blocks against the system.
+Before `foreman_maintain` starts, it takes the set of `features` definition and determines their presence by running their `confine` blocks against the system.

 The `confine` block can run an external command to check if the feature